hpsfoundation/foundation/charter.md

 	-	ii.
 Criteria: End User representatives should be nominated on operational and technical acumen.
 Nominees should have significant practical experience with operating cloud native infrastructure and applications including CNCF projects.

 	-	iii.
 Maximum Representatives from a Single Organization: No more than two representatives of the same organization (not counting alternates) may serve on the End User TAB simultaneously.
-If, for any reason (e.g., merger or combination) more than 2 End User TAB members would be from a single organization, the organization will choose which 2 representatives will serve on the End User TAB, and the organization’s other(s) representatives shall resign from the End User TAB.
+If, for any reason (e.g., merger or combination) more than 2 End User TAB members would be from a single organization, the organization will choose which 2 representatives will serve on the End User TAB, and the organization's other(s) representatives shall resign from the End User TAB.
 -	The End User TAB may also focus on proactively advancing topics of concern to End Users, promoting market adoption of CNCF, hosting meetings for End Users, or advising the Governing Board.

--	(h) If the End User TAB desires, it may approve End User Groups, Special Interest Groups (“SIGs”), or subcommittees to address industry or specialized topics.
+-	(h) If the End User TAB desires, it may approve End User Groups, Special Interest Groups ("SIGs"), or subcommittees to address industry or specialized topics.

 -	(i) The End User TAB input to the TOC shall be taken together with other input and feedback for the TOC to make decisions and plans.
 The recommendations are advisory only and at no point shall the recommendations of the End User TAB be used to order or direct any TOC or project participant toward any action or outcome.